opsmop/opsmop/docs/source/local.rst

 make any changes (use :ref:`apply` to make changes).
 This is often called a 'dry-run' mode, and dry-run support is a first-class citizen of OpsMop::

-   opsmop check opsmop-demo/content/hello.py
+   opsmop --check opsmop-demo/content/hello.py

 .. _validate:

 To just look for missing files and bad parameters, without running the full check mode, you can also run::

-   opsmop validate opsmop-demo/content/hello.py
+   opsmop --validate opsmop-demo/content/hello.py

 .. _apply: